Vincent Curatola

 Vincent Curatola (/,kjʊrəˈtoʊlə/; born August 16, 1953) is an American actor.
-Curatola is best known for his portrayal of the New York Mafioso Johnny Sack from the HBO drama The Sopranos.
+Curatola is best known for his portrayal of New York mafioso Johnny Sack from the HBO drama The Sopranos.
 He is also a singer and has appeared onstage several times with the band Chicago.

 Personal life

-Curatola was born in and grew up in Englewood, New Jersey, where his boyhood paper route allowed him to meet many performers.
+Of Italian-American descent, Curatola was born in and grew up in Englewood, New Jersey, where his boyhood paper route allowed him to meet many performers.
 By 2007, he had moved to Saddle River, New Jersey.
+He sings and plays guitar, and occasionally performs with the band Chicago.

+Career

+Before his acting career, Curatola worked as masonry contractor.
+At his wife's suggestion, he studied acting in the early 1990s and began getting occasional acting roles, including in the series Law & Order.
+Towards the end of the decade, he appeared in productions such as Gotti (1996), and Exiled (1998).
+He then landed a regular role in the drama series The Sopranos as New York mobster Johnny Sack.
+He played the role for all six seasons from 1999 to 2007 and was nominated for a SAG Award twice for it.
+Curatola's later credits include The Good Wife, Blue Bloods, The Blacklist, Person of Interest, Law & Order: SVU, and the 2012 film Killing Them Softly.
+He has also taught acting.

 Politics

-In 2009, Curatola was named to the Gaming, Sports and Entertainment subcommittee transition team of then Governor-elect Chris Christie of New Jersey.
+In 2007, Curatola appeared in a The Sopranos parody advertisement for Hillary Clinton's 2008 presidential exploratory committee, alongside Hillary and Bill Clinton.
+In 2009, Curatola was named to the Gaming, Sports, and Entertainment subcommittee transition team of then Governor-elect Chris Christie of New Jersey.